jyixzhou/GitHub-Tutorial/Activity_Instructions_Part_2.md

 **Part 1** Use Git on GitKraken

 #### Set up connection to GitHub
+- Open GitKraken
-- Sign in with GitHub account
+- Sign in with GitHub account when prompted
-- `Settings` - `Integrations` - `GitHub` - `Generate SSH key and add to GitHub`
+- Go to `Settings` - `Integrations` - `GitHub` - `Generate SSH key and add to GitHub`

 #### Various repo actions
 1. Clone an existing repo from GitHub
     - `Clone a repo` - `Clone` -  choose `Clone with URL` if you don’t own the repo *or* choose `GitHub.com` if you are the owner or a collaborator of the repo
-    - You should clone the repo that you created for this class from the last tutorial.
-Find the URL on the repo page on GitHub by clicking `Code`.
+    - You can clone the repo that you created for this class from the last tutorial.
+You can do this with the URL on the repo page on GitHub by clicking `Code`.
+Or if you choose `GitHub.com`, you will see your repo in the dropdown menu.

 2. Intialize a new repo and push to GitHub
     - `Init` - `GitHub.com` - Fill in the repo name and local path - `Create Repository`